dplochcoder/TheHuntIsOn/README.md

 Causes the respawn after dying to always locate to KP regardless of the last bench used.

 ### Shade Module
-Removes the shade and all it's effect (removing geo and breaking the soul vessel).
+Removes the shade and all its effects (removing geo and breaking the soul vessel).

 ### Shade Skip Module
 Allows navigation (creates platforms) through skip locations requiring the shade.